What is the People?

 The People is on a mission to empower thousands of Americans to fix our broken democracy one conversation at a time.
-In May 2019, the first National Assembly of The People will be held in Washington, D.C.
-One hundred citizens from all 50 states, representing all demographics, sides, and views will come together to discuss our broken government and what we as citizens can do to address it.
+In May 2019, the first National Assembly of The People was held in Washington, D.C.
+Citizens from all 50 states, representing all demographics, sides, and views came together to discuss our broken government, and what we as citizens can do to address it.

-Coming out of the Assembly, the People will continue to expand its state chapters with energy, direction, and guidance from the People’s founding document and topics discussed at the National Assembly.
+Coming out of the Assembly, the People has continued to expand its state chapters with energy, direction, and guidance from the People’s founding document and topics discussed at the National Assembly.

 Media Inquiries Contact Information:

 If you are a member of the media and would like to get in touch, please contact firstname.lastname@example.org.
-A volunteer will respond to your request shortly.
+We will will respond to your request shortly.